Brewing

 Flavor clues distinguish them well.
 Simply strong reads as thick, even syrupy, but edges are fairly clean.
 Over-extracted tastes sharp and tough—acid and tannin bite back.

 I've brewed a rest-day afternoon cup in 3:40 with a careful pour, aiming for "full-bodied."
 The result felt heavy, but not from wealth; it was over-extracted.
 I lowered temperature from 92°C to 89°C and cut 20 seconds from the total.
 Harshness evaporated; sweetness re-centered.
-(See THE COFFEESHOP's temperature guide—even 2–3°C shifts alter finish considerably.)
+(See —even 2–3°C shifts alter finish considerably.)

 Priority Flowchart